 There was a point in my life when I thought I spoke unaccented English.
 As I had the chance to travel the country a bit, I quickly learned just how wrong I was.
-Growing up in Michigan, and then living for a few years in Western New York, I was stunned a few years ago when a bartender in Pittsburgh overheard me speaking and asked, “So, are you from Detroit or Buffalo?”
+Growing up in Michigan, and then living in Western New York for a stretch, I was stunned a few years ago when a bartender in Pittsburgh overheard me speaking and asked, “So, are you from Detroit or Buffalo?”
 This guy had certainly interacted with his fair share of travelers, but the specificity of his guess was pretty remarkable.

 At that point, I was a bit aware of what a Michigan accent was.
 However, in the following months, I took a little time to learn more about what makes our accents so unique and how our Michigan slang sticks out from the rest of the country.

 I’d say the most telling thing I’ve picked up on regarding how we Michiganders speak is how often we combine multiple syllables into one.
 I’ve seen lots of blog posts about Michigan phrases and accents calling out various forms of this such as: